-The source browser is a feature of Cloud Source Repositories that you can use to work with repository files.
+The source browser is a feature of Google Cloud Source Repositories that you can use to work with repository files.

 Opening the source browser

-You must set up a Cloud Source Repository for your project before you can use the source browser.
+You must set up a repository for your project before you can use the source browser.

-To open the source browser, navigate to the source view for your project in the Cloud Platform Console.
+To open the source browser, navigate to the source view for your project in the GCP Console.
 The source browser shows a directory view of the repository contents at the most recent commit level.